daniil-shmelev/pySigLib/README.md

 ![Read the Docs](https://img.shields.io/readthedocs/pySigLib)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-pySigLib computes path signatures and related rough path objects on CPU and GPU, with native PyTorch and JAX integrations so every operation is differentiable, jittable, and runs on the device your data already lives on.
+pySigLib is a Python library for fast computation of path signatures, log signatures, branched signatures, and signature kernels on CPU and GPU, with NumPy, PyTorch, and JAX support.
+Its PyTorch and JAX integrations keep these operations differentiable, jittable, and on the device your data already lives on.

 ## Features